Engoo Blog Language Tips

 He speaks English fluently enough to work overseas.

-Here, enough modifies "fluently."
-In this example, "fluently enough" is another way to say "as fluent as is needed" to work overseas.
+Here, "enough" modifies "fluently," so "fluently enough" is another way to say "as fluent as is needed" (to work overseas).

-Enough appears in many different English expressions.
-Here are a few examples.
+"Enough" appears in many common English expressions.
+Here are a few examples:

 Enough is enough

-This expression is a stronger version of the negative pronoun usage we introduced earlier in the article.
+This expression is a stronger version of the negative pronoun usage we introduced earlier.
 It's used when someone is angry over a situation that has continued for too long.

-For example, at Black Lives Matter rallies and demonstrations, you can often see signs that say "Enough is enough."
-Demonstrators are angry with the fact that African American people are being killed, mostly by police officers.
+For example, at Black Lives Matter demonstrations, it was common to see signs with this phrase.
+Demonstrators were angry about the fact that African-American people are being killed, mostly by police officers.

 Fair enough